Systemic Effects of Gum Disease in Waco, TX

 Stages of Gum Disease

-Dr. Donna Miller and Dr. Michelle Hinds want patients to recognize the stages of advancement of gum disease.
+Dr. Donna Miller, Dr. Michelle Hinds and Dr. Austin Green want patients to recognize the stages of advancement of gum disease.
 Of course, recognizing early signs and seeking treatment right away may help prevent the advancement and the damage it causes.
 The three stages of gum disease are:

 The earliest stage called gingivitis is caused by bacterial and plaque buildup on your teeth.
 You may notice inflamed and bleeding gums.
 Many patients do not experience pain at this point and often delay treatment.
 Gingivitis may be reversed at this stage with thorough homecare and regular professional cleanings.